sramos9/sramos9.github.io/README.md

 A few unsolved problems are: I'd like to create an overall win combination for a large board using the win value of the mini boards.
 That would require re-factoring some code, alterations and more time.
 I'd also like to include css animation for the strikethrough function of a win.
+I would also like to make it so that the boards not being played were disabled or transparent so that the user is forced to play one at a time without it being just explained in the instructinos.